mauriciabad/Automata-App/doc/report.md

 ### Graph display

 I used [Viz.js](http://viz-js.com/), it's a version of [Graph Viz](http://www.graphviz.org/) compiled to Web assembly.
-It generates an svg for any graph.
+It generates asyncronously an svg for any graph.

 Because generating the svg can take a relatively long time, I do it asyncronously with a web worker and display a loading spinner while it's processing.